 Economic damages cover monetary costs a bus accident victim will have to pay or may have to pay as a result of the accident.
 Non-economic damages cover injuries which don’t necessarily have an objective monetary value.
 These damages, for example, include pain and suffering and the loss of a limb.

 Damages after a bus accident claim may include a combination of:

 - Lost Wages

 - Physical Therapy

 - Future Lost Earnings

 - ER Treatment

 If you were involved in a bus accident and have sustained injuries as a result of negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-A Beverly Hills bus accident attorney at our firm can recover financial compensation for the losses you have suffered, including your medical bills, property damage, lost wages, and pain and suffering from your injury.
+A Beverly Hills bus accident attorney at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered, including your medical bills, property damage, lost wages, pain and suffering, and more.